-- Universal digital blocks (UDB) These form the core functionality of the digital programmable system.
-UDBs are a collection of uncommitted logic (PLD) and structural logic (Datapath) optimized to create all common embedded peripherals and customized functionality that are application or design specific. - Universal digital block array UDB blocks are arrayed within a matrix of programmable interconnect.
+- Universal Digital Blocks (UDB) These form the core functionality of the digital programmable system.
+UDBs are a collection of uncommitted logic (PLD) and structural logic (Datapath) optimized to create all common embedded peripherals and customized functionality that are application or design specific. - Universal Digital Block Array UDB blocks are arrayed within a matrix of programmable interconnect.
 The UDB array structure is homogeneous and allows for flexible mapping of digital functions onto the array.
-The array supports extensive and flexible routing interconnects between UDBs and the digital system interconnect. - Digital system interconnect (DSI) Digital signals from UDBs, fixed function peripherals, I/O pins, interrupts, DMA, and other system core signals are attached to the DSI to implement full featured device connectivity.
-The DSI allows any digital function to any pin or other feature routability when used with the UDB array.
+The array supports extensive and flexible routing interconnects between UDBs and the Digital System Interconnect. - Digital System Interconnect (DSI) Digital signals from UDBs, fixed function peripherals, I/O pins, interrupts, DMA, and other system core signals are attached to the Digital System Interconnect to implement full featured device connectivity.
+The DSI allows any digital function to any pin or other feature routability when used with the Universal Digital Block Array.

 Figure 7-1.
-CY8C52 Digital Programmable Architecture
+CY8C53 Digital Programmable Architecture